Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Methods

 \subsection{Dataset}

-The experiments are run on three publicly available datasets, namely Camelyon 16, Camelyon 17~\citep{litjens20181399} and the breast subset of the PanNuke dataset~\citep{gamper2019pannuke,gamper2020multi}{(The data are available for download at the links \url{https://camelyon17.grand-challenge.org} and \url{https://warwick.ac.uk/fac/cross\_fac/tia/data/pannuke}, last accessed in January 2022).}.
-The Camelyon challenge collections of 2016 and 2017 contain respectively 270 and 899 WSIs.
-All training slides of both challenges contain annotations of metastasis type (i.e. negative, macro-metastases, micro-metastases, isolated tumor cells), and 320 of them contain manual segmentations of tumor regions.
-The analysis also includes the breast tissue scans in the PanNuke dataset, for which multiple nuclei types were annotated by the semi-automatic instance segmentation tool in \cite{gamper2019pannuke}.
-Labels of neoplastic, inflammatory, connective, epithelial, and dead nuclei are given together with the images by the dataset creators.
-We pre-process the data by extracting smaller patches of $224 \times 224$ pixels at the highest magnification level and reducing the staining variability by Reinhard normalization \cite{reinhard2001color}.
-Training, validation and test splits are build as in Table~\ref{tab:data-splits}.
-Oversampling is applied to the PanNuke images to balance their under-representation.
-For each input we extract smaller image patches located in the center, upper left, upper right, bottom left and bottom right corners of the image.
-The three pre-existing PanNuke folds were used to separate the patches in the splits by using two folds in the training set and the third fold in the internal testing set.
-No PanNuke images were used for the external validation since all the three folds contain images for the multiple centers.
+The experiments are run on three publicly available datasets, namely Camelyon 16, Camelyon 17~\citep{litjens20181399} and the breast subset of PanNuke~\citep{gamper2019pannuke,gamper2020multi} {(The data are available for download at the links \url{https://camelyon17.grand-challenge.org} and \url{https://warwick.ac.uk/fac/cross\_fac/tia/data/pannuke}.} The Camelyon challenge collections of 2016 and 2017 contain respectively 270 and 899 WSIs.
+All training slides of both challenges contain annotations of metastasis type (i.e. negative, macro-metastases, micro-metastases, isolated tumor cells), and 320 images contain manual segmentations of tumor regions.
+The analysis also includes the breast tissue scans of the PanNuke dataset, for which multiple nuclei types were annotated by the semi-automatic instance segmentation tool described in~\cite{gamper2019pannuke}.
+Labels of neoplastic, inflammatory, connective, epithelial and dead nuclei are given together with the images by the dataset creators.
+Training, validation and test splits are built on these two datasets as reported in Table~\ref{tab:data-splits}.
+The pre-existing PanNuke folds are used, two of which (i.e. fold 1 and fold 2) are used in the training set. { For external validation of our model we create the two splits described in Table~\ref{tab:test-splits}, namely the CamExt and the PanExt splits.
+CamExt is built by leaving out from training the images of Camelyon17 that were acquired at one specific acquisition center, namely center 4 in the original collection.
+The lesions of patients in this center have a much larger incidence of macro lesions than the patients in the internal validation set, with 26 slides out of 100 reporting a tumor diameter larger than 2.0 mm.
+Because of the expanded tumor size, true positives may be relatively easy to obtain on this set since the patches are less likely to be sampled from the tumor borders, and thus do not contain normal and tumorous tissue at the same time.
+The PanExt dataset is further used to test model performance, and it comprises the data in the testing split of the PanNuke collection, namely the images in Fold 3 of the original dataset.
+We extract 775 image patches of which 480 contain tumor and 295 represent healthy tissue without tumorous cells.
+The target labels for the additional tasks were not computed for this dataset, hence these images were never seen by the model during training at the patch, slide and patient levels. } All WSIs are pre-processed in the same way.
+Patches of $224 \times 224$ pixels are extracted at the highest magnification level and the staining variability is reduced by Reinhard normalization \cite{reinhard2001color,staintools}. { The PanNuke images do not depict an entire WSI but only a small portion, from which we also extract image patches of $224 \times 224$ pixels.} { During training we perform oversampling with slightly overlapping patches by extracting patches located in the center, upper left, upper right, bottom left and bottom right corners of the image.
+This fully covers the WSI portion depicted in the original PanNuke image content and it is applied to balance the domain under-representation of these input images.}